 The Convention on the Settlement of Investment Disputes between States and Nationals of Other States (ICSID Convention) and the Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York Convention) apply to Hong Kong.
 Hong Kong’s Arbitration Ordinance provides for enforcement of awards under the 1958 New York Convention.

 The U.S. Consulate General is not aware of any investor-state disputes in recent years involving U.S. or other foreign investors or contractors and the HKG.
 Private investment disputes are normally handled in the courts or via private mediation.
 Alternatively, disputes may be referred to the Hong Kong International Arbitration Center.

 International Commercial Arbitration and Foreign Courts

-Under Hong Kong’s Arbitration Ordinance emergency relief granted by an emergency arbitrator before the establishment of an arbitral tribunal, whether in or outside Hong Kong, is enforceable.
+Under Hong Kong’s Arbitration Ordinance, emergency relief granted by an emergency arbitrator before the establishment of an arbitral tribunal, whether inside or outside Hong Kong, is enforceable.
 The Arbitration Ordinance stipulates that all disputes over intellectual property rights may be resolved by arbitration.